-4.2.61 The opportunities to incorporate and enhance wildlife habitat features and species should be taken, particularly those identified as priorities by the Worcestershire Biodiversity Partnership, both within the layout of the proposal and through sympathetic construction techniques.
+4.2.64 The opportunities to incorporate and enhance wildlife habitat features and species should be taken, particularly those identified as priorities by the Worcestershire Biodiversity Partnership and in the Worcestershire Green Infrastructure Strategy, both within the layout of the proposal and through sympathetic construction techniques.
 This ensures connectivity and sufficient suitable habitats to support viable and sustainable populations.